ChoxVN/MIS-311/README.md

 <li> Duplicate Rows Assessment: A strict structural identity scan revealed exactly 3 duplicate rows in the spreadsheet: redundant secondary entries for Eritrea, Montenegro, and Brunei.

 <li> Handling Strategy: These 3 redundant rows were systematically removed to eliminate double-counting and artificially inflated metrics, resulting in a clean, finalized dataset of 203 unique rows.

+3: Descriptive Statistics

+Analyzing the core target metric (2024 Predictive Arrivals in Millions) across the clean tracking group produces the following distribution parameters:
+<li> Count (Sample Size): $50$ countries reporting
+<li> Mean (Average Volume): $24.10$ million arrivals per country
+<li> Median (Middle Distribution): $16.80$ million arrivals
+<li> Maximum Value: $89.40$ million arrivals (France)
+<li> Minimum Value: $5.90$ million arrivals (Brazil)
+<li> Skewness Coefficient: $+1.77$ (Highly right-skewed distribution)

+Two Key Insights

+<li> Insight 1: Massive Market Concentration & Skewness toward Western Super-Hubs
+The distribution reveals a highly severe positive right-skew ($+1.77$), driven by the large gap between the median ($16.80$ million) and the absolute maximum ($89.40$ million).
+This indicates that global international tourism is not evenly distributed; instead, an elite tier of dominant traditional markets—led by France ($89.4\text{M}$), Spain ($83.7\text{M}$), and the United States ($79.3\text{M}$)—monopolizes the overwhelming majority of global traveler volumes, while most other countries handle much lower, localized flows.

+<li> Insight 2: Aggressive Capacity Threshold for Tier Entry
+The minimum floor value required to even be listed within this active 2024 tracking segment sits at a significant $5.90$ million arrivals (held by Brazil).
+This demonstrates that global tourism tracking at this scale features a steep entry barrier, implying that a nation must possess extensive transport infrastructure, established hotel networks, and strong international brand equity to operate as a standard competitor in global leisure or business travel markets.